-Appropriate alignment is important should an organization stand any chance of organizing a successful injury prevention program such as Safe Patient Handling.
+Appropriate alignment is important should an organization attempt to implement a successful injury prevention program such as Safe Patient Handling.

-In considering this suggestion, RNs’ responsibilities in hospital care settings typically include the most direct involvement of the care being delivered to the patient.
-From the Physician ordering treatments to be administered to their patients to the Radiology Tech confirming an imaging appointment, these things are unlikely to happen without nursing participation.
+In considering this suggestion, an RNs’ responsibilities to patient care in hospital care settings typically involves coordinating various diagnostics and treatments prescribed for the patient both inside and outside the direct point-of-care.
+From the Physician placing orders, to the Radiology Tech performing an imaging procedure; these things are unlikely to happen without the care coordination of a nurse.

-The RP Hawkins Group focuses on assisting the facility coordinator to identify the specific causative factors found in the various manual patient-lift processes which leads to caregiver injuries.
-We work to ensure that coordinators are knowledgeable of appropriate mechanical-lift substitutes to ensure minimal deviation from the convenience caregivers find in traditional patient-lift processes.
-Whereas we understand that it is difficult for caregivers to conform to new clinical practice processes, our focus consists of equipping the facility coordinator with practical skills needed to convince end-users of safer more efficient practice methodologies.
-Through applying these skills with our guidance, program coordinators become more likely to achieve desired injury reduction outcomes.
+The RP Hawkins Group focuses on assisting facility coordinators to identify specific causative factors leading to caregiver injuries related to manual patient-lift practices.
+We work to ensure that coordinators are knowledgeable of appropriate mechanical-lift substitutes; patient-lift equipment that does not require extra time or create extra steps to utilize.
+Whereas we understand that it is difficult for caregivers to conform to new clinical practice processes, our focus consists of equipping the facility coordinator with practical skills needed to lead end-users to consistently use patient-lift equipment.
+Through applying these skills with our guidance and direction, program coordinators become more likely to reduce manual patient handling injury risk and achieve desired injury reduction outcomes.

-Contact Roric to discuss how to transform the success of your organization.
+Contact Roric to discuss how to transform manual lifting practices in your organization.